 Bedroom three with fixed super king bed, side tables, chest of drawers, dressing table, open hanging rail, open storage space.

 En suite bathroom with bath, double basin, heated towel rail, WC.

-Bedroom four with 3' twin beds, side tables, chest of drawers, in-built wardrobe with storage and hanging space.
+Bedroom four with zip and link beds which can be super king double or twins as required with side tables, chest of drawers, in-built wardrobe with storage and hanging space.